nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 This file defines the project name, key, and version.
 It also specifies the programming language, code location, and the code coverage report.

-In order to run the SonarQube analysis, we will need an auxiliary module called [sonarqube-scanner](https://www.npmjs.com/package/sonarqube-scanner):
+To run the SonarQube analysis we will need an auxiliary module called [sonarqube-scanner](https://www.npmjs.com/package/sonarqube-scanner):

 ```bash
 npm install --save-dev sonarqube-scanner
 ```

-The module expects to find a file called `sonar-project.js` in the root of your project.
+The module expects to find a file called `sonar-project.js` in the project root.
 Let's create it:

 ```js